Marcus Marius Gratidianus: Sacrificial death

 Later sources add the detail that Gratidianus was tortured at the tomb of the gens Lutatia, because his prosecution had prompted the suicide of Quintus Lutatius Catulus.
-Despite the strength and persistence of the tradition that Catiline took the lead role in the execution, the more logical instigator would have been the Catulus' son, exhibiting pietas towards his father by seeking revenge as an alternative to justice.
-But the dutiful son may not have wanted to bloody his own hands with the deed: "One would not expect the polished Catulus actually to preside over the torture, and carry the head to Sulla," observes Elizabeth Rawson, noting that Catulus was later known as the friend and protector of Catiline.
-The site of the family tomb, otherwise unknown, is mentioned only in connection with this incident and identified vaguely as "across the Tiber," which accords with Cicero's statement that the head was carried from the Janiculum to the Temple of Apollo.
+Despite the strength and persistence of the tradition that Catiline took the lead role in the execution, the more logical instigator would have been Catulus' son, exhibiting pietas towards his father by seeking revenge as an alternative to justice.
+But the dutiful son may not have wanted to bloody his own hands with the deed: "One would not expect the polished Catulus actually to preside over the torture, and carry the head to Sulla", observes Elizabeth Rawson, noting that Catulus was later known as the friend and protector of Catiline.
+The site of the family tomb, otherwise unknown, is mentioned only in connection with this incident and identified vaguely as "across the Tiber", which accords with Cicero's statement that the head was carried from the Janiculum to the Temple of Apollo.

-Sallust himself may indirectly site the killing at the tomb in a speech in which Marcus Aemilius Lepidus, the consular colleague of Catulus in 78 BC, who eventually confronted him on the battlefield, addressed those Romans in opposition to Sulla: "In just this way have you seen human sacrifices and tombs stained with citizens' blood."
+Sallust himself may indirectly site the killing at the tomb in a speech in which Marcus Aemilius Lepidus, the consular colleague of Catulus in 78 BC who eventually confronted him on the battlefield, addressed those Romans in opposition to Sulla: "In just this way have you seen human sacrifices and tombs stained with citizens' blood".
 Blood shed at a tomb implies that the killing amounted to a sacrifice, in appeasement for an ancestor's Manes.
-Human sacrifices at Rome were rare, but documented in historical times — "their savagery was closely connected with religion" — and had been banned by law only fifteen years before the death of Gratidianus.
+Human sacrifices at Rome were rare, but documented in historical times – "their savagery was closely connected with religion" – and had been banned by law only fifteen years before the death of Gratidianus.